zstangebye/costly_information_and_sovereign_risk/README.md

 aux_functions.f90 (contains all relevant function calls) main.f90 (main program, where the value-function iteration is located)

 The code is designed with a modular structure to facilitate its translation to other dynamic non-linear models.
 The solution uses the mode of Gaussian Processes to approximate endogenous functions, such as value, price, and policy functions.
+To adapt the code for other purposes, proceed as follows.

-To create a new function in this vein (let's call it function G), proceed as follows:
+TO CREATE A NEW FUNCTION in this vein (let's call it function G), proceed as follows:

 NEW VARIABLES (done in global_vars.f90)
 0) Set lower and upper bounds for the function G: GL, GH